When you’ve outgrown the old but the new is not yet here

 Solitude

 Solitude offered a space to explore myself without being influenced by others.
-Later, solitude also helped me integrate what I was learning more deeply- resulting in healing and growth.
-I’d go from intense social experience (a training or retreat) to at least a week of solo time.
+Later, solitude also helped me to integrate what I was learning more deeply- resulting in healing and growth.
+I’d go from intense social experiences (a training or retreat) to at least one week of solo time.

 Travelling (for a long time!)

-This helped me break patterns with my environment and created more space for the new version of me.
+This helped me break patterns with my environment and created more space for the new me.

-Allowing myself to mourn the old version of me
+Allowing myself to mourn the old version of myself

-Though I was waiting to get out, the moment it happened I started feeling a deep sadness for leaving behind my old life and the old version of me.
-Knowing that this time of my life and that version of me is over and never coming back.
+Though I was waiting to get out, the moment it happened I started feeling a deep sadness for leaving behind my old life and with that the old version of myself.
+Knowing that this time of my life and that version of myself are gone and never coming back.

-Don’t try to figure it all out at once
+Not trying to have it all figured out at once

 I didn’t know what this was leading to, nor did I feel I needed to know.
 As long as I knew my immediate next step and had the means to survive the next three months, I felt secure.
-Often we try finding safety by figuring out the whole path beforehand or knowing the end goal — but this limits your luck and expansion!
-Life is a co-creation with something bigger than you.
+Often we try finding safety by figuring out the entire path ahead or by at least knowing the end goal — but, this limits your luck and potential!
+Life is a co-creation with something bigger than yourself.
 You have to allow the universe some space to do its magic.

 Going all in!

 Quitting my job opened up a whole lot of space for me to receive what wanted to move into my life.
 If something aligned crossed my path, I could say yes without restriction.
 It allowed me to create more with less and take the time to fully integrate my experiences.
 Often we are inclined to play it safe by just taking a few weeks to do this or that training or starting a business on the side.
-But before you know it, you're back in the same grind (or still stuck in the same grind) and nothing fundamentally changed.
-When you go all in, all of your creative power is focused in one direction and you are fully able to receive whatever gifts are being thrown at you.
+Before you know it, you're back in the same grind (or still stuck in the same grind) and nothing fundamentally has changed.
+When you go all in, all of your creative power is focused in one direction and you are fully able to receive whatever gifts will be thrown at you.

 Always keep taking that next step

 Don’t get comfortable and don’t wait until you feel ready.
 I didn’t feel ready when I started teaching.
-I made it a habit to always take that next step beyond my comfort zone — big enough to feel a little nervous, but not so big that fear takes the best of me.
+I made it a habit to always take that next step outside of my comfort zone — big enough to feel a little nervous, but not that big that fear would take the best of me.
 This attitude has supported my growth immensely.

 Seek guidance

 It can be deeply supportive to have someone guiding you during emotionally turbulent times.
 I began speaking with a life coach who happened to be an astrologer.
 For the first time in my life, I had a spiritual mentor.
 Such an enrichment!
-Through her, I began having yearly astrology readings which helped me see things from a wider perspective.
+With her I began having yearly astrology readings which helped me to see things from a broader perspective.
 Astrology has helped me navigate uncertainty and lean more fully into risk and the unknown.
-It strengthened my trust in my inner guidance, as it often aligned with the readings.
+It strengthened my trust in my inner guidance, as it often felt in alignment with the readings.

-Keep checking in with yourself and your values
+Continuously checking in with myself and my values

-Tantra came to me through a moment of inspiration — I didn’t know what it was or what it meant, only that it would be important in my life and that I wanted to share it with others.
+Tantra came to me in a moment of inspiration — I didn’t know what it was or what it meant, only that it would be important in my life and that I wanted to share it with others.
 I started following some Tantra teachers on Instagram who seemed to live the perfect life.
-For a while, my ego ran with it.
-I imagined myself living their perfect life and thought that was the goal.
-But then I returned to myself: I don’t care about being overly rich, famous, or having thousands of followers.
-I care about living by my values every single day, being of service to others, and finding contentment in simplicity.
+Then, for a moment, my ego started to ran with it.
+I imagined myself living their perfect life and thought that this was the goal.
+Luckily I returned to myself: I don’t care about being overly rich, famous, or having thousands of followers.
+I care about living in alignment with my values every single day, being of service to others and finding contentment in simplicity.
 Stay your course.